 VATS is usually done in an operating room.

 Open lung biopsy

 - A computed tomography (CT) scan or a positron emission tomography (PET) scan to see if the cancer has spread.

-You may also have a pulmonary function test (PFT), a ventilation perfusion scan, or both to see how your lungs are working.
+- A pulmonary function test (PFT), a ventilation perfusion scan, or both to see how your lungs are working.

-If you need to have any other tests, your doctor will discuss this with you.Back to top
+If you need to have any other tests, your healthcare provider will discuss this with you.
+All of these tests will help your healthcare provider plan the best treatment for you.Back to top

 Chemotherapy is a medication or a combination of medications that’s used to treat cancer.
 The most commonly used chemotherapy to treat mesothelioma includes 2 medications: pemetrexed (Alimta®) and cisplatin.
 Your healthcare team will discuss the benefits and risks of chemotherapy with you.